jiho/uvp_qc/README.md

 - [ ] Allow the user to flag a filtering are correct or incorrect in the visualisation app
 - [ ] Store the filtering parameters when a profile is flagged
 - [ ] Write the modified `_dat.txt` file when the filtering of a profile is flagged as good.
+- [ ] Match EcoTaxa images to be able to remove them